yclas/documentation/how-to-add-tracking-codes.md

 ### Manual method

-This will work if you need to add any other tracking code, if you have a code from your provider just use this method.
+This will work if you need to add any other tracking code, but if you have a code from your provider just use this method.

 1. Go to **Panel**,choose **Settings** > **General** on the left sidebar.
 2. Paste your tracking code into the HTML in HEAD element field or into the HTML in footer field.